|

 Virginia-native and Tacoma (Washington) resident Neko Case

-got her training in a punk-pop band called Maow.
+got her training in an all-female punk-pop band called Maow, documented on

 However, Case later transformed into a country singer and started